7410.1 General Policy

 - Parking permits are required in all parking lots from 6 am until 10 pm, Monday through Thursday, and from 6 am until 4 pm on Friday.
-Handicap, state vehicle, specifically assigned reserved spaces and resident lots are restricted at all times.
-Faculty and Staff with a valid parking permit may use the unspecified A spaces after 4 pm.
+Parking spaces marked ADA accessible, restricted or reserved, and/or designated visitor parking are restricted at all times for designated vehicles.

-- Campus permits are sold and issued only by the Department of Parking and Transportation.
+- Parking permits are sold and issued only by the Department of Public Safety.

-- Transferring the permit to the vehicle being used is the responsibility of the permit holder.
+- Linking the vehicle and vehicle license plate to the permit is the responsibility of the permit holder.

-- Due to the limited availability of restricted parking spaces, the sale and issuance of permits may be discontinued at the discretion of the Department of Parking and Transportation.
+- Due to the limited availability of restricted parking spaces, the sale and issuance of permits may be discontinued at the discretion of the Department of Public Safety.